 With 461.5 units of affordable housing units, the City of Milford submitted a Certificate of Affordable Housing Completion on May 13, 2019 to the State.
 If approved, a four-year moratorium will be placed on any deed restricted affordable housing.
 CDBG Administrator continues to promote financial support to organizations whose mission is to create affordable housing without a deed restriction.
 Continued review of 8-30g developments built and in construction for compliance of annual 8-30g housing certification according to the approved Affordable Housing & Fair Housing Plans, provision of FMR and income calculations, and fair housing information to developers, property owners, service providers and residents.
+Each property must submits to the City Planner an annual certification letter and spreadsheet by set-aside unit, rent amount and the income of the tenant.
+If the information is incorrect then the Zoning officer sends a letter instructing the owner the unit does not comply.

-CDBG housing programs that pay down the cost of a first mortgage monthly payment, decreases the cost of maintain a home, improves a home value, and assist multi-family owners provide suitable living conditions for income eligible tenants.
+CDBG homebuyer program decreases the cost of a first mortgage monthly payment, the Housing repair programs decrease the cost of home maintenance, improves a home value, and assist to create an affordable and suitable living conditions for income eligible tenants.